Your Creativeness is a Link in Your Happiness.

 It’s okay to say no to things you aren’t passionate about.
 You are allowed to narrow down your activities so you can fit in that one class you really love.
 Need time to write, read, exercise, or anything else?
 Chances are you are tied up with other “stuff” that isn’t a necessity.

 Living our best life is part of staying on our true north.
 The path that leads us to who we are, what we love, and where we should be.
 This isn’t about being selfish.
-For when we stay true to ourselves, it becomes so much easier for others to truly love us, and for us to love… Click To Tweet
+For when we stay true to ourselves, it becomes so much easier for others to truly love us, and for us to love them back.
+Click To Tweet

 Living other people’s goals and dreams will make you resentful.
 Ignoring your own will make you bitter and regretful.
 This isn’t good for anyone.
 If you’d like more help defining your True North, I recommend you take my free five-day email challenge to help challenge yourself to an amazing life.